Variational Approach to the Snake Instability of a Bose-Einstein Condensate Soliton: Variational Wavefunction for Snake Instability

 The snake instability manifests itself through two intertwined mechanisms: the transverse bending of the soliton plane and the subsequent fragmentation of the nodal line into point-like topological defects.
 The soliton, initially characterized by a planar density node and a localized phase jump, becomes dynamically unstable when transverse modulations are energetically favorable.
 As the soliton bends, regions of higher curvature incur a kinetic energy cost due to increased phase gradients.
 In a condensate that is sufficiently narrow along the transverse direction, there is simply not enough spatial extent for such bending to occur without excessive energy penalty, leading to dynamical stabilization of the soliton.

 However, the bending of the nodal plane is not the sole feature of the instability.
 The nodal line itself is susceptible to fragment into a sequence of point nodes, each accompanied by localized phase winding.
 These point defects correspond to vortex-antivortex pairs aligned along the former soliton plane.
-Viewed from a distance, the alternating vortices collectively maintain the overall phase structure imposed by the original soliton, including the characteristic $\pi$ phase shift across the nodal region.
+Viewed from a distance, the alternating vortices collectively \stsecond{maintain the overall phase structure imposed by}\redsecond{give rise to a phase pattern that is qualitatively consistent with that of} the original soliton, including the characteristic $\pi$ phase shift across the nodal region \cite{Verma2017PRA, Shomroni2009, Hoefer2016PRA}.
 The vortex cores may appear anisotropic due to the geometry of the trap and the inhomogeneity of the condensate.
 Our numerical simulations reveal both bending and vortex formation, in agreement with experimental observations of dark soliton decay in trapped BECs \cite{DuttonSci2001}.

 To analytically capture the essential features of the snake instability, we construct a variational ansatz that incorporates both bending of the soliton plane and the emergence of vortex-like excitations along the nodal line.
 Our proposed wavefunction is